Monitoring

 Sitefinity Cloud Management Portal provides access to a set of predefined dashboards that enable you to monitor your project key application metrics.

-You can monitor predefined and customizable metrics such as resources utilization, traffic, availability (uptime), page views & API calls, AI tasks usage, outbound IP addresses, and more.
+You can monitor predefined and customizable metrics such as resources utilization, traffic, availability (uptime), page views & API calls, AI tokens usage, outbound IP addresses, and more.

 Application metrics dashboard